 Which replacement brush head fits my Oral-B toothbrush?

-Oral-B offers a variety of replacement heads for your oral care needs.
-And since all our brush heads fit all our electric toothbrush handles equipped with oscillating cleaning action, it’s easy to find the perfect fit for you.
+Oral-B offers a variety of replacement heads for your specific oral care needs.
+And since all of our brush heads fit all of our electric toothbrush handles (except iO and Pulsonic), it's easy to find the perfect fit for you.
 Browse our entire line of Oral-B replacement brush heads.

 - CrossAction: Bristles angled at 16 degrees to remove 100% more plaque*